-- 1. Navigate to the Blue Prism installation directory, typically C:\Program Files\Blue Prism Limited\Blue Prism Automate and launch BPServer.exe. - 2.
-Click New configuration to create a server configuration.
+- 1. Navigate to the Blue Prism installation directory, typically C:\Program Files\Blue Prism Limited\Blue Prism Automate and Jaunch BPServer.exe. - 2.
+Click New configuration to create a server configuration. - The recommended approach for a brand new installation is to edit the default configuration.
+A new configuration is typically only required for additional server configuration on the same server, or if you decide to create a new configuration from scratch.